rgambord/c99-doc/doc/sections/13/9/1/4/index.rst

 .. rubric:: Footnotes

-.. [#9899_note322] atan2(0, 0) does not raise the ''invalid'' floating-point exception, nor does atan2( y , 0) raise the ''divide-by-zero'' floating-point exception.
+.. [#9899_note322] atan2(0, 0) does not raise the "invalid" floating-point exception, nor does atan2( y , 0) raise the "divide-by-zero" floating-point exception.